opdavies/oliverdavies.uk/source/_posts/decorating-entity-metadata-wrapper-add-refactor-methods.md

 ---
 title: Decorating an Entity Metadata Wrapper to add and refactor methods
-description: How to use the Decorator design pattern with Drupal 7's EntityMetadataWrapper to extend it, and add and refactor custom methods.
+excerpt: How to use the Decorator design pattern with Drupal 7's EntityMetadataWrapper to extend it, and add and refactor custom methods.
 tags: [Drupal, Drupal 7, Drupal Planet, PHP]
 date: 2021-02-24
 ---